inbo/tutorials/content/tutorials/sql_inheritance/index.md

 The simplicity and elegance of this combination is much appreciated and has helped us enormously to distribute tasks and capture data.

 One central component of our database is a fieldwork calendar, which you could think of as a sort of **TODO list**: in there are the various activity types, per location, with a due date.
-This is outbound information: it is planned in desktop work, and facilitates the planning and allocation of our efforts in the field.
+This is outbound information: it is planned in desktop work, and facilitates the allocation of our efforts in the field.
 On the other hand, there are the actual actions performed in the field: inbound information captured during execution of the task.
 All the different tasks (installation/preparation/measurement) have **some data fields in common, whereas other fields are task-specific**.